750mlVodka/gamer-journal/README.md

 ## GitHub Page Link
 [Gamer Journal GitHub Page](https://750mlvodka.github.io/gamer-journal/)

-## Setup

-1. Clone the repository.
-2. Open `index.html` in your web browser.
-   - Note: Since the project uses JavaScript modules, you may need to serve the files using a local server (e.g., Live Server in VS Code, or `npx serve`).

 ## Usage

 - Use the search bar on the home page to find games.